MohitGoel92/Classification/README.md

 # K-Nearest Neighbours (KNN)

 The diagram below illustrates how the KNN algorithm works.
 In the below example, we have two classes (A and B) and a new point depicted by the red star.
-If we choose the number of k-neighbours to be 3, we observe 2 points from class B and only one from class A. Therefore, the algorithm will classify the new point as class B. If we choose the number of k-neighbours to be 6 however, we observe 4 points belonging to class A and only 2 points belonging to class B, therefore classifying the new point as class A.
+If we choose the number of K-Neighbours to be 3, we observe 2 points from class B and only one from class A. Therefore, the algorithm will classify the new point as class B. If we choose the number of K-Neighbours to be 6 however, we observe 4 points belonging to class A and only 2 points belonging to class B, therefore classifying the new point as class A.

 <p align="center"> <img width="500" src= "/Pics/KNN1.png"> </p>

 **Requirements for the KNN Model**

-- The correct value for 'k' (number of neighbours).
+- The correct value for 'K' (number of neighbours).
 - How to measure the distance or closeness of the neighbours.

+The diagram below shows the two extreme cases for choosing the number of neighbours 'K'.

 <p align="center"> <img width="1000" src= "/Pics/KNN2.png"> </p>

+For K=1, we see a boundary that seperates the two regions (blue and red).
+This can be thought of as the predictive regions for predicting the regions of new data.
+However, we also observe that the model has overfit.
+This means we have traded *Low Bias* for *High Variance*.
+For the other extreme where K=All (K = No. of total points), we observe no seperating boundary.
+This is due to the whole region being classified the majority class.
+This means we have traded *Low Variance* for *High Bias*.

+'K' is a hyperparameter, which means we must obtain the correct number of K-Neigbours from testing.

 **Steps to performing the KNN algorithm**